 Article 17: All levels of people's procuratorate shall include guiding cases in their operational trainings, strengthening learning applications for guiding case.

 Article 18: The Supreme People's Procuratorate shall strengthen communication with the relevant organs in conducting case guidance work.
 When necessary, it may consult the relevant organs to jointly release guiding cases that involve common issues on the application of law.

 Article 19: Where any of the following circumstances applies to a guiding case, the Supreme People's Procuratorate shall declares it ineffective in a timely manner and shall publish on the "Gazette of the Supreme People's Procuratorate" and the official website of the Supreme People's Procuratorate:

 (1) The laws or judicial interpretations cited by the case are repealed;

 (2) It conflicts with new laws or judicial interpretations;

 (3) It has been replaced by a newly issued guiding case;

 (4) Other circumstances where it should be declared ineffective.

 Declarations that guiding cases are ineffective are to be decided upon by the Supreme People's Procuratorate's Procuratorial Committee.

-Article 20: These Provisions come into force on the date of printing and issue.
+Article 20: These Provisions are to come into force on the date of printing and issue.